rurabe/rurabe.github.io/about.md

 Hi, I'm Ryan.
 I'm a hacker.

-You know how people back in the day used to be warrior-poets?
-That appeals to me quite a bit but I can't decide if I would want to be a warrior-coder or coder-poet.
-Hmm.

-I write software for a living for a ticket company, mostly in ruby and javascript.
+I write software for a living.
+I started out writing Ruby and still write a lot of it, but I felt the winds shifting and now I write a lot of Javascript.

-I travel as much as I can, but home base is New York.
+I travel as much as I can, but home base is Honolulu.
 I generally allow the airline industry to fly me around.
 I'd love to get a boat and sail around in the near future.

 I like talking about economics and politics.
 I also enjoy funny things like [xkcd](http://xkcd.com) and [dinosaur comics](http://qwantz.com).